uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Listening to their residential school experiences helped those who attended to begin to understand how deeply the residential schools had scarred Survivors, their families, and the whole community.
 He said,

-I think it helped the people of Wetaskawin come to an understanding of some of the trials and tribulations that our neighbours to the south have been going through all their lives…
+> I think it helped the people of Wetaskawin come to an understanding of some of the trials and tribulations that our neighbours to the south have been going through all<!--x-->
+their lives…
 We are working on a healing journey between the City of Wetaskiwin and the Cree First Nations… As you come into Wetaskiwin from the south, you will see that our [city] sign is in Cree syllabics as well—that welcomes you…